-Independent Study in English (1-6 credits).
-Offers the opportunity to explore an area of study not listed in the catalog.
-The topic should be jointly selected and carefully designed by the student and faculty sponsor, and be approved by the Dean or their designee.
-With rare exceptions, the student must have a cumulative grade point average of 3.00.
-A "Proposal for Independent Study" form may be obtained from the Registrar's website.
+Independent Study in Marketing (2-3 credits).
+Each offers an opportunity to explore an area of study not included in the catalog listing of approved courses.
+The topic of an Independent Study should be selected and carefully designed by the student and faculty sponsor, and must meet with the approval of the Dean or Dean's designee.
+Normally, the student will be expected to have a cumulative grade point average of 3.00 and possess the appropriate background and interest to pursue the proposed area of study.
+A "Proposal for Independent Study" form may be obtained from the Registrar or from the College of Business.
 Independent Study courses are assigned numbers of 299, 399 or 499, depending on the level of the course.